Dixon Usd 170

 District-Level NCES Analysis

-Dixon USD 170 operates 5 public schools serving 2,486 students, placing it among the smaller districts in Illinois.
-The school portfolio breaks down into 2 elementary, 1 high, 1 middle, 1 other schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 2,436 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Lee County County.
+Dixon Usd 170 operates 5 public schools serving 2,486 students, placing it among the smallest districts in Illinois.
+The school portfolio breaks down into 2 elementary, 1 high, 1 middle, 1 combined schools, a small enough portfolio that most families will interact with nearly every campus in the district at some point.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Lee County.

-Academic infrastructure includes 1 of 5 schools offering Advanced Placement (7 AP courses district-wide), a 272.9:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 26.8% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 1 of 5 schools offering Advanced Placement (7 AP courses district-wide), a 272.9:1 student-counselor ratio, somewhat above the 250:1 ASCA recommendation, and 26.8% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 78.8% White, 5.7% Hispanic or Latino, 4.1% African American across the district's schools.
+Its most demographically mixed campus is Washington Elem School, with a diversity index of 41.1/100.

-Dixon High School accounts for 31.2% of all Dixon USD 170 student enrollment
+Dixon High School accounts for 30.6% of all Dixon Usd 170 student enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means Dixon USD 170-wide averages can mask substantial variation outside the dominant entity.
+That dominant concentration means Dixon Usd 170-wide averages can mask substantial variation outside the dominant entity.
 Grade band: high.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data